Victorime/Leaflet-Project/README.md

 static
 It contains the CSS file with the formatting information It contains the js with the Javascript code using the D3 library for the interactive plots.

-Screenshots
-It contains the gif and png files with screenshots of the app running Leaflet-Step-2
+Leaflet-Step-2
 It contains all the files for the second part of the project.
 All folder are the same with this exception: